levnikolaevich/chat-bot-aitana/readme.txt

     This process will ensure that you have a Conda environment ready with all the necessary dependencies for the project.
 Make sure to activate the project-specific Conda environment whenever you work on the project to maintain consistency across development and production setups.

-2. Verifying Compiler Command Availability and Setting Up the Compiler (for the RAGatouille Module) To compile C++ code that ragatouille depends on, you need the MSVC (Microsoft Visual C++) compiler, which is available through Visual Studio Community Edition.
+2. Verifying Compiler Command Availability and Setting Up the Compiler (for the RAGatouille Module in Windows 11) To compile C++ code that ragatouille depends on, you need the MSVC (Microsoft Visual C++) compiler, which is available through Visual Studio Community Edition.

     1. Download and install Visual Studio Community Edition from the official website: https://visualstudio.microsoft.com/downloads/.